xanimo/HWI-dogecoin/docs/examples/walkthrough/walkthrough.rst

 .. image:: Screenshot02_HWI_HWW-Selected.png

-* CORE: start Bitcoin Core wallet, e.g. ``bitcoin-qt -testnet`` (or ``bitcoin-qt`` for mainnet)
+* CORE: start Dogecoin Core wallet, e.g. ``dogecoin-qt -testnet`` (or ``dogecoin-qt`` for mainnet)

 .. image:: Screenshot03-Core-Initial-Wallet-Overview.png

 * on the very first run it might be a good idea to verify that the wallet has been created correctly
 * on first run **verify your wallet** (optional)
-* HWI: HWI GUI -> "Display Address", since we use BECH32 address, select "P2WPKH", enter "m/84h/1h/0h/0/0" (testnet derivation path) (or "m/84h/0h/0h/0/0" on mainnet).
+* HWI: HWI GUI -> "Display Address", since we use BECH32 address, select "P2WPKH", enter "m/84h/1h/0h/0/0" (testnet derivation path) (or "m/84h/3h/0h/0/0" on mainnet).
   This path represents the first receiving address.
 Click "Go".
-  In our example, it shows address "tb1q0r2gn9wzfjm5j5zshx5yp5342h928c8pmllfep".
+  In our example, it shows address "tdge1q0r2gn9wzfjm5j5zshx5yp5342h928c8pmllfep".

 .. image:: Screenshot04_HWI_Address-Display-Request.png